MrMilitaryMech/MrMilitaryMech/README.md

 ### C# Projects:
 1. RbxConnect [Private] - A wrapper for the Roblox API that simplifies responses & contains various misc. functions.
 2. TxtFormat [Private] - Made for formatting text in useful ways, will be public soon.
+Think of it as Text3Table

 ### Python Projects:
 1. [Discord Opera GX Promotion Free Nitro Generator](https://github.com/MrMilitaryMech/Opera-Nitro-Key-Generator) - Uses the Discord + Opera GX promo to generate free Discord Nitro keys.